devendran-m/Auction/README.md

 npm install web3 --save
 ```

-Interact with deployed contract using Truffle Console
+Interact with deployed contract using Truffle Console by using the instructions in the [Link](https://www.trufflesuite.com/docs/truffle/quickstart#interacting-with-the-contract) here